 How to set up Google Cloud Print on Windows 10

 Cloud printing is one of those software technologies you ask yourself: “why didn’t we had this years ago?”.
-The most common way this technology helps me is printing from home to work in case i need to do that.
+The most common way this technology can help you is by printing from home to work, in case you need to do that.

-List of thing you need to set up Google Cloud Print
+Steps to set up Google Cloud Print on Windows 10:

 1. Install Google Cloud Print Service

 This first step is to ensure that we have the service working in Windows 10.
 Head over to the download page and run the setup kit.
 It will automatically install every file needed for the system.